Is IngramSpark the right choice for YOU? Or should you stay with KDP-only (formerly CreateSpace) paperback distribution?

 - Non-Amazon sales, through IngramSpark, with the wholesale discount set to 30%: $3.20

 So, for this example, by choosing to use IngramSpark and leveraging the option of a lower wholesale discount, you are earning $2.94 more per copy sold than you would with CreateSpace Expanded Distribution.
 To put things in perspective, this is over 12 times more money in your pocket for a single sale.

-One great thing about CreateSpace and KDP Print is that book setup and file changes are always free.
-So is getting an ISBN, if you don't mind CreateSpace being listed as the publisher on your Amazon product page as well as the fact that it can only be used with them.
+One great thing about KDP Print (and previously CreateSpace) is that book setup and file changes are always free.
+So is getting an ISBN, if you don't mind "Publisher: Independently published" being listed on your Amazon product page as well as the fact that it can only be used with them.

 IngramSpark is different.
 Its parent company, Ingram Content Group, is one of the world's largest book distributors.
 Historically, they have mainly worked with publishers, not indie authors, and their pricing is structured differently.

 The most important thing is that they charge a one-time $49 fee for setting up a book in their system.

 Secondly, they charge a $25 file revision fee.
 That means that if you decide to update your interior file after submitting it for Ingram's processing for the first time, they are going to charge you $25.
 If you decide to update your cover file, they will charge you another $25.
 Updates to metadata, pricing, availability and wholesale discount settings are free.